 Flying can be a fairly terrifying experience – what if the plane crashes, what if the pilot doesn’t know how to fly, what if this is going to be the one time I die?
 There are some ways that you can train your brain to overcome your fear of flying and fly with ease.
 It’s always a stressful time when you have to travel light, but there are some things you can do to make flying feel less daunting.
-This article includes tips for combating your fear of flying like a pro, including talking yourself into it and finding ways to keep your mind occupied that help you stay distracted.
+Tips for combating your fear of flying like a pro,including talking yourself into it and finding ways to keep your mind occupied that help.

 What is the fear of flying?

 The fear of flying is different from the phobia of flying.
 The phobia is a fear of air travel exclusively due to an event that occurred during an airplane flight, while the fear of flying stems from anxiety about being in a situation where it’s not possible to escape – for example, if something goes wrong on a plane.

 How to control your initial fear of flying